Global #MeToo movement has resulted in 7 convictions, 4 charges of influential figures

 Former Michigan State University dean William Strampel: On 2 counts of "willful neglect of duty" and 1 count of felony misconduct relating to the Nassar cases, NPR reports.
 Strampel was Nassar's boss.
 He received a concurrent sentence of 1 year in August.

 Nxivm cult leader Keith Raniere: In June of sex trafficking, conspiracy, sexual exploitation of a child, racketeering, forced labor and possession of child pornography.
-Raniere's sentencing hearing is scheduled for January 17, 2020, according to his case docket.
+Before Raniere's as-yet unscheduled sentencing hearing, he has until March 23 to submit a memo defending his case, per his case docket in New York's Eastern District Court.

 "Smallville" actress Allison Mack: Pleaded guilty in April to racketeering and racketeering conspiracy charges for recruiting women to the sex cult, Nxivm.
 She was scheduled for sentencing on Sept.
 11, but Judge Garaufis adjourned sentencing on July 15 without setting a new date, according to her case docket.